Home » Big Island » 101 Best Things to do on the Big Island with Kids

 We actually did a photo shoot here because the beach is gorgeous!

-6. La’aloa Beach Park (Magic Sands)
+6. La’aloa Beach Park(Magic Sands)

 A great Big Island beach for swimming is La’aloa Beach Park on Ali’i Drive in Kailua-Kona.
-The water is smooth and it’s a great place for kids to learn how to body surf or boogie board.
+The water is smooth, and it’s a great place for kids to learn how to body surf or boogie board.

 There are lifeguards, showers, restrooms, and a picnic area.
 Plus, it’s only a mile from Da Poke Shack, one of the best places for poke on the Big Island.

-It’s nickname is Magic Sands because in the winter, the tides shift and the sand disappears overnight.
+It’s nickname is Magic Sands because in the winter, the tides shift, and the sand disappears overnight.

 7. Onekahakaha Beach Park

 The best kid-friendly Hilo beach is Onekahakaha Beach Park.
-Here, you’ll find picnic pavilion, restrooms, and showers.
+Here, you’ll find a picnic pavilion, restrooms, and showers.
 And the water is protected by a lava rock seawall.

 Image of a Hilo beach with lots of rocks creating calm swimming